New Zealand : Safety by City

 NATURAL DISASTERS RISK : LOW

 When it comes to natural disasters, New Zealand is known for earthquakes.
 Also, there is a number of active volcanoes, and occasional eruptions may take place.
-Another issue in New Zealand are huge insects with a scary physical appearance that aren't dangerous, and some dangerous, venomous ones called “redback” and “kapito”.
+Another issue in New Zealand are huge insects with a scary physical appearance that isn't dangerous, and some dangerous, venomous ones called “redback” and “kapito”.

 MUGGING RISK : LOW